 Take Online Surveys

-Whether it’s your wares or someone else’s, there’s money to potentially be made selling on an ecommerce store site like eBay, Etsy and Amazon.
+Whether it’s your wares or someone else’s, there’s money to potentially be made selling on an eCommerce store site.
 This is a nice option for many because you don’t have to necessarily have and maintain your own website.
 Options include selling:

-- Items locally through sites like Craiglist or Facebook Marketplace
+- Items locally through sites like Facebook Marketplace

 - Handmade arts and crafts or collectibles on Etsy